zsparal/api-documentation/source/reference/v2/chargebacks-api/get-chargeback.rst

        .. type:: object|null

-     - Reason for the chargeback.
+     - Reason for the chargeback as given by the bank.

-       This field will only be returned in the API if the original payment method supports chargeback reasons.
+       This field will only be returned for chargebacks where *direct debit* was used as the original payment method.

        .. list-table::
           :widths: auto